HOME-programming-pub/Artemis/docker/README.md

 An overview of all possible setups can be found in the docs at `docs/dev/setup.rst` in the section `Alternative: Docker Compose Setup`.

+## Usefull note for future maintainers!

+> HoMe Artemis ONLY

+If the firewall rules get improved to allow docker network interfaces to access the internet (via the proxy), then the following changes NEED to be done.

+Currently we export hosts to access containers from another, if we can use a custom network, this options is useless and can be replaced.
+(Most of the replacements are already existent, they just need to be uncommented and the useless options can be deleted.)

+### Files that are impaced:
+> maybe a few more but those are the files where it is 100% needed to be changed.

+ - artemis.yml
+ - gitlab.yml
+ - gitlabci.yml
+ - mysql.yml
+ - nginx.yml
+ - gitlab/register.sh

 ## Certificates

 To generate new Certificates yo can use the following command, lateron using a real certifacte should be better!